louis-tru/quark/README.md

 # CSS Stylesheet

-Quark provides a class-driven style system inspired by CSS, designed specifically for GUI view hierarchies.
+Quark provides a class-driven style system inspired by CSS and designed for GUI view hierarchies.
+It is not a complete browser CSS selector engine: only class selectors, the supported hierarchy operators, and the three built-in pseudo states participate in matching.

-* The style system is based on a tree-structured selector model: each named style rule may have descendant rules separated by spaces, forming a hierarchical relationship aligned with the view tree.

-* The stylesheet data structure is actually a tree.
-Each named stylesheet can have child stylesheets, separated by spaces.
-There is no limit to the number of child stylesheets, but in theory, the more levels there are, the slower the query speed.

-### Supported selector features
+### Supported selector syntax

-- Class selectors (e.g. `.a`, `.a.b`)
-- Hierarchical selectors (e.g. `.a .b`)
+- Descendant selectors use spaces. `.a .b .c` matches `.b` and `.c` at any deeper descendant level in sequence.
-- Direct child selectors (e.g. `.a > .b`)
+- Direct child selectors use `>`. `.a > .b > .c` requires each following match to be an immediate child of the previous one.
-- Pseudo states:
-  - `normal`
-  - `hover`
-  - `active`
+- Continuous class selectors have no spaces. `.a.b.c` matches one View that has all three classes.
+- The supported pseudo states are `:normal`, `:hover`, and `:active`.
+A pseudo state must be the final suffix of its continuous class segment:
+  `.a.b:active .c.d` is valid, while `.a:active.b` is invalid.
+- Multiple selector expressions may be grouped with commas.

+For example, `.div_cls.div_cls2:active .aa.bb.cc` selects a descendant with classes `aa`, `bb`, and `cc` under an active ancestor that has both `div_cls` and `div_cls2`.

 ### Style transitions